ChenPaulYu/DJtransGAN/README.md

 ## Usage

-We release several usage examples in `examples/` and `script/` for  not only training and infering code of DJtransGAN but also usage of individual component (e.g: differentiable fader, equalizer and mixer).
+We release several examples in `examples/` and `script/` for  not only training and infering but also individual usage of each component (e.g: differentiable fader, equalizer and mixer).
 Detail describe below.

 ### Differentiable DJ mixer
 You can choose to use fader and equalizer indivdually or use both in the same time.
 If you want to use it individually, please check `examples/mixer/mask.ipynb`.
 If you want to use both in the same time, please check `examples/mixer/mixer.ipynb`.